intrxx/Obsidian/Docs/InventoryItemsSystem.md

 <a name="gdc_inventoryitems"></a>
 ### 4.1 GameplayDebuggerCategory_InventoryItems ([h](https://github.com/intrxx/Obsidian/blob/main/Source/Obsidian/Public/InventoryItems/Debugging/GameplayDebuggerCategory_InventoryItems.h) | [cpp](https://github.com/intrxx/Obsidian/blob/main/Source/Obsidian/Private/InventoryItems/Debugging/GameplayDebuggerCategory_InventoryItems.cpp))

 Gameplay Debugger Category that contains number of items owned and a list of held items with name, size, stacks and location on the grid.
-In the feature I plan to paint the ```InventoryStateMap``` to represent the actual state of the Grid.
+It also contains the visual representation (in the form of red/green squares with x, y positions) of the state of the inventory taken from ```InventoryStateMap```.

 ![Inventory System Debugging](https://github.com/intrxx/Obsidian/blob/main/Docs/Images/InventoryItems/InventoryItems_Debugger.jpg)